Looking to take control of your money? Use this personal finance checklist to stay on top of the most important aspects of your finances.

 Net worth is one of the most important personal financial metrics because it gives you a big-picture view of your financial situation.
 If you’re working towards a retirement goal, net worth is a number that you should definitely be monitoring.

 Calculating your net worth may sound difficult or complicated, but it’s actually very simple.
 Just add up your assets and subtract your liabilities.
-If you need help, see my article How to Calculate Your Net Worth, or simply use the free app Personal Capital to do the work for you.
+If you need help, see my article How to Calculate Your Net Worth, or simply use the free app Empower to do the work for you.

 It’s very possible that your net worth could be negative, especially if you’re young.
 Young adults tend to have student loan debt and relatively few assets, so it’s very common for net worth to be negative.
 Of course, you don’t want it to stay negative forever, but don’t beat yourself up if you have a negative net worth right now.